Kent Ekeroth: Iron pipe scandal

-Ekeroth later invoiced the Swedish newspapers who used the film or stills from the event.
+Ekeroth later sued and invoiced the Swedish newspapers who used the film or stills from the event.
 For example, Svenska Dagbladet received an invoice of 51,725 Swedish kronor (approximately €5,500).
+Ekeroth was awarded compensation in several such cases after taking the matter to the Swedish Supreme Court.

+On January 24, 2013, Ekeroth's political hiatus ended when he became a deputy member of the EU Committee and the Economic and Social Affairs Committee.

 Media career

-Ekeroth has denied editorial involvement in the news website Avpixlat, though he has been in communication with the editorial staff via emails and the site uses his personal bank account to manage its finances.
+Ekeroth was involved in registering the Swedish opinion and blogsite Politically Incorrect in 2011 which is loosely affiliated to the Sweden Democrats.
+He has denied editorial involvement in the news website Avpixlat, though he has been in communication with the editorial staff via emails and the site uses his personal bank account to manage its finances.
 Avpixlat has been called a "hate site", for what are claimed to be expressions of violence and xenophobia.
 Ekeroth has also denied publishing any articles at the news website, but was quickly found to have published articles as recently as one month before his denial.
 The tax authorities also found him legally obliged to pay taxes on those donations to Avpixlat, of which 70,000 Swedish kronor had immediately been further transferred to other private accounts owned by Ekeroth.

 As Avpixlat has been discontinued, Ekeroth has moved on to register the website Samhällsnytt in his name, and operate it, along with chief editor Tommy Carlsson, former Sweden Democrats politician Erik Almqvist, Russian-born journalist "Egor Putilov" (a pseudonym for Alexander Yarovenko, currently known as Martin Dahlin), and others associated with Sweden Democrats.

+Ekeroth has ties to Tommy Robinson, appearing on Robinson's podcast Silenced in 2024.
+Ekeroth had previously interviewed Robinson for Samhällsnytt in 2020, and had met in Brussels in 2010 according to Robinson.

 Personal life

-Ekeroth resides in Budapest, Hungary, having moved there in March 2018.
+Ekeroth resided in Budapest, Hungary, having moved there in March 2018.
+As of 2022, he has relocated to Sweden.